 Purslane is that ubiquitous weed that grows almost anywhere, but it is mostly weeded.
 It is persistent, with seeds being able to germinate even when 40 years old, and plants will spring from tiny pieces of leaf.
-What is not commonly known is that Purslane is delicious and highly edible.
+What is not commonly known is that Purslane is delicious and highly edible with a pleasantly sour taste.
 But before you go foraging around your neighbourhood, make sure that you can identify the plant accurately, and that it hasn’t been sprayed.

 Purslane is native to India and Persia and has spread throughout the world as an edible plant and as a weed.
 It was said to be Gandhi’s favourite food.
 Many countries embrace it as a natural part of their cuisine.